interrogator/jason-lee-iran/README.md

 This is my first photo of Iran but I am actually sitting at the airport right now on my way to Berlin.
 I escaped from Turkmenistan and within minutes of being in Iran I was offered a celebratory cup of non...alcoholic...beer.

 Random.
 The election was a couple of days ago and I think I was accidentally let into the country at the wrong time.
 Yesterday the immigration police detained me for a few hours and interrogated me.
-These were a few highlights of my conversation:

-"It is illegal for Americans to be in Iran during our election.
-Why are you here?"

-"Sir, why did you let me in?"

-"We could lock you up in your hotel for the rest of your time in Iran."

-"Are you threatening me?
-That would make a great story."

-"Do you understand why you are here?"

-"Because your country made a mistake and approved my visa for a time period that encompassed your own elections."

-"In America your government would do the same thing."

-"Have you ever been?
-I don't know if my country would detain and interrogate tourists they issued visas to."

-"Why do you think you are here?"

-"For no reason at all.
-This is my last day in Iran and I am spending it detained for absolutely no reason.
-You summoned us as we were being good tourists trying to see your country and on our way to Darband for the day.
-I will never be able to come to Iran again due to your strenuous visa process and every hour is precious and ended up being very expensive to me."

-"Iran is expensive?
-If you wanted more time you should have taken flight through our country."

-"Why are you giving me life lessons about traveling when you are wasting my time?
-Are you serious?"

-I swear these were actual bits of conversation.
-I come off as defensive because we were summoned across town for no reason.
-We showed up at the time they demanded which was lunch and they weren't even there and made us wait.
-The general tone was them being forced to interrogate us because it was our fault for being in Iran during their elections.
-After about four hours of wasted time the gentlemen kindly interrogating me explained how I should have been more aware of when the elections were in Iran because I wasn't supposed to be there.
-Because I wasn't aware of their mistake it was my fault for being in their country at the wrong time.
-I enjoyed my time in Iran but it is hard to love a country with regular police, social police, special police, and immigration police.
-Read: Social Police, whose main job is to make sure head scarves stay on heads and women don't wear too much make up.

 > Mashad, Iran